JoniColeman/gwas_scripts/README.md

 --bfile $root \
 --maf 0.01 \
 --make-bed \
---out $root_common
+--out $root.common
 ```

-This assumes no updates were made, otherwise modify the --bfile command to point to that file (e.g. $root_updated_names).
+This assumes no updates were made, otherwise modify the --bfile command to point to that file (e.g. $root.updated_names).

 #####Filter for call rate iteratively